 Still, it is also reasonable to assume that she didn’t know and was shocked by the Cat’s sudden revelation.
 If that ever becomes important, both interpretations work.

 Hydra-ther be somewhere else

-Man-Killer then resorted to a common support source for high-tech villains back then – Hammer Industries.
+Man-Killer then resorted to a sponsor for high-tech villains – Hammer Industries.
 She thus was among the stable of leg-breakers during the famous 1979 battle at Justin Hammer’s floating villa.

 Man-Killer was not seen again during the battle.
-She may have focused on finding a vehicle to evacuate once it seemed that the villa would sink.
+She may have focused on finding a getaway vehicle once it seemed that the villa would sink.

 (Man-Killer was using the same flying vehicle as in 1973, and her exo had been upgraded.
 It is thus possible that she returned to having AIM backing.)

 The core of van Horn’s plot was to detonate an enormous bomb under an official ceremony in Manhattan.
 She’d then use Dawes’ reputation to make this terror strike even more of a sensation.

 However, Man-Killer and her squad were overwhelmed by Spider-Man and the She-Hulk.